-In fiscal 2013, the Company conducted an impairment analysis of the Pine Tree property and proceeded to impair the property to the carrying value of the then remaining option payments.
+On June 30, 2013, the Company conducted an impairment analysis of the Pine Tree property and proceeded to impair the property to the carrying value of the remaining option payments, valued at \$415,000.
 An impairment expense of \$6,652,857 resulted from this adjustment.